-- 4.4.1 Implement relevant control programs from the Northern Rivers Region Pest Management Strategy. - 4.4.2 Prepare and implement a Pest Management Strategy for the reserve, incorporating monitoring. - 4.4.3 Monitor the reserve for myrtle rust infestation and practice appropriate hygiene protocols during any bush regeneration, pest animal or plant programs and general maintenance work to reduce the risk of myrtle rust infection. - 4.4.4 Survey and mark the boundary of the reserve. - 4.4.5 Seek the cooperation of neighbours, where appropriate, in implementing weed and pest control programs.
+- 4.4.1 Implement weed control programs in accordance with the Northern Rivers Region Pest Management Strategy. - 4.4.2 Prepare and implement a Pest Management Strategy for the reserve, incorporating monitoring. - 4.4.3 Monitor the reserve for myrtle rust infestation and implement strategies contained in the Myrtle Rust Management Plan. - 4.4.4 Survey and mark the boundary of the reserve. - 4.4.5 Seek the cooperation of neighbours, where appropriate, in implementing weed and pest control programs.